I'm using libvirt+KVM+Qemu on Ubuntu 11.04. I have some scsi devices like this:

 For my management purposes, I would like to be able to assigned an arbitrary 'serial number' to the virtual devices, which would show up when scsi_id is run on the block device from inside the virtual machine.
 How can I do that?

-Not sure if this will do exactly what you want, but I was looking over the libvirt docs and found this:
+I looked over the libvirt docs and found this:

 serial